 Connect IKEA I/O Wireless Dimmer to Hue Bridge

-Things getting more complex when IKEA smart controls like the I/O Wireless Dimmer come into play.
+Things get more complex when IKEA smart controls like the I/O Wireless Dimmer come into play.
 For the setup, it depends if the dimmer should control a Hue light or an IKEA device.

 For both scenarios, we have to use Touchlink to connect the small, angular remote control to the Hue Bridge.
 If you don't know what I am talking about, here is a pretty good explanation by Koenkk: